espressomd/espresso/doc/sphinx/installation.rst

 **Example:**

-Alternatively to the previous example, instead of , the executable is called in the build directory to configure ESPResSo, followed by a call to make:
+Alternatively to the previous example, instead of cmake, the ccmake executable is called in the build directory to configure ESPResSo, followed by a call to make: